Understanding ACH returns

 Money movement

-When an ACH return is created, the ACH payin could be in the status of Succeeded or Processing depending on if it has been deposited to the merchant or not.
+When an ACH return is created, the ACH payin could be in the status of Processing or Succeeded depending on if it has not or has been deposited to the merchant.

 ACH payin and ACH return in separate deposits

-$100 payin is deposited in Deposit #1.
-The payin is later returned, and the $100 + $10 return fee is now owed by the merchant. $110 will be deducted from the merchant's next deposit.
+.
+The payin was later returned and the $100 + $5 return fee was owed by the merchant and deducted from the merchant's next deposit.